protik09/subgen-whisperx/Readme.md

 ## Troubleshooting

-If the automatic model selection leads to the CUDA Out of Memory Issue, just manually select the next smaller model using the `-m` flag.
+If the automatic model selection leads to the CUDA Out of Memory (OOM) Issue, just manually select the next smaller model using the `-m` flag.
+For example, if the `-m medium` flag causes a CUDA OOM, then use `-m small.en` or `-m small`.

 ## Performance